Berane: Demographics

+Demographics

+According to the 2023 census, the municipality of Berane had a population of 24,645, with the following ethnic composition:

 Climate

 Sports

 The local football team is FK Berane, who have spent several seasons in the country's top tier.
 They share their Berane City Stadium with lower league side FK Napredak.
 The town's handball team is RK Berane.